julienbrs/Mail-invaders/README.md

 The player can collect bonuses throughout the game, such as the timer bonus to prevent running out of time and the ability to collect extra lives.
 There is also a local leaderboard feature to track the player's progress and compare it to other players.

+Code restriction: it had to be done in a single JS file.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 <!-- CONTACT -->